The difference between commercial and residential interior design

 Residential interior designers should have the skills to develop a vision in tandem with the client’s wishes.
 They will create mood boards, materials palettes and drawings to communicate their ideas.
 Like commercial interior designers, they too need to be aware of the materials and finishes that are appropriate to a residential setting and the relevant building regulations in place.
 They also need to have skills in project management and be able to coordinate a build team.

-What are the major differences between commercial and residential interior design?
+What's the difference between commercial and residential interior design?

 The most obvious difference is that commercial interiors are created for use by the public and can be much larger in scale whilst residential interiors are for private use.
 The commercial interior is based on the idea of a brand or business and the user experience, whilst the residential interior is personalised to a specific individual or family and expresses their taste.